-Over the last few weeks, I've been soaking in information like a sponge.
-Helpful information, really great insight to things I didn't know about, honestly.
+Over the last few weeks, I’ve been soaking in information like a sponge.
+Helpful information, a really great insight into things I didn’t know about, honestly.

 I still failed.

 I don’t blame anyone other than myself as to why things didn’t work out as planned.
 The culprit is the information overload I put on myself.
 I blame myself for paying attention to numbers and other people’s successes; for making it be an obsession.
 Comparing myself a lot, more than I should have, even though I swore up and down I wouldn’t is inevitable.
 The big thing is, I wanted to be a success story I created in my head and it didn’t work out that way.

 Throughout the process of pushing myself, trying to please others, I got overwhelmed and got sick, physically.
 My body literally shut down.
 Everything shut down and the joy that I had in creating left.

 – Done trying to compete with other people. – I’m done looking and trying to study numbers.
 They’re important, but not right now – Rules are overrated.
 I don’t want to follow them. – No more putting pressure on myself to be like one person or another when I need to be myself. – I’m done with not enjoying what I once was really passionate about and love.

 The bright side is this feeling isn’t permanent.
 Between rebranding and a couple of client projects, things are going well.

 I also have a few posts that I’ll post throughout the year, but on top of everything business-wise, I have to focus on real life.
 While my goal was to do two posts a week for the rest of the year, I’m going back on that, because I can’t right now.